solliancenet/microsoft-postgresql-developer-guide/artifacts/06-05-LogicApp/README.md

 - Select the **private.PostgreSQL.database.azure.com** private DNS zone
 - Select **Review + create**
 - Select **Create**
-- Navigate to the new Azure Database for PostgreSQL Flexible Server Flexible Server instance
+- Navigate to the new Azure Database for PostgreSQL Flexible Server instance
 - Under **Settings** select **Server parameters**
 - Search for the `require_secure_transport` setting
 - Change the value to **OFF**